-- 1. Maintain a minimum cumulative grade point average of 3.0 in professional education courses. - 2.
-Successful completion of all professional education courses except EDGEL/EDGSE/EDGSP 445 (Seminar) and courses in the program that are required for licensure and any required general education courses.
+- 1. Maintain a minimum cumulative grade point average of 3.0 in professional education courses. - 2.Successful completion of all professional education courses except EDGEL/EDGSE/EDGSP 445 (Seminar) and courses in the program that are required for licensure and any required general education courses.
 A minimum grade of C must be earned in all professional education courses. - 3.
-Proof of passing the appropriate Illinois Licensure Testing System (ILTS) content-area test(s) according to the deadlines established by the Director for School Partnerships.
-Graduate students in multicategorical special education also have to pass the special education general curriculum test (163) prior to student teaching. - 4.
+Proof of passing the appropriate Illinois Licensure Testing System (ILTS) content-area test(s) according to the deadlines established by the director for School Partnerships. - 4.
 Submission of an online application and resume for student teaching placement.
-Deadline for submission and link to the application will be provided by the Director of School Partnerships. - 5.
-Completion of all required school/district health screening requirements. - 6.
-Completion of all required field experience hours. - 7.
-Completion of the CPS fingerprinting/criminal background investigation.
-A second fingerprinting/background check is required prior to student teaching as per a new State of Illinois law that went into effect January 1, 2016:
+Deadline for submission and link to the application will be provided by the director of School Partnerships. - 5.
+Completion of all required school/district health screening requirements. - 6.Completion of all required field experience hours. - 7.Completion of the CPS fingerprinting/criminal background investigation.
+A second fingerprinting/ background check is required prior to student teaching as per a new State of Illinois law that went into effect January 1, 2016:

 PA 99-021 became effective on January 1, 2016.
-Pursuant to this Public Act, each student teacher (defined to include those completing required internships) is required, prior to starting a student teaching or required internship experience, to authorize and pay for the school or school district where the student teaching is to be completed to conduct a fingerprint-based criminal history records check of that individual.
+Pursuant to this Public Act, each student teacher (defined to include those completing required internships) is required, prior to starting a student teaching or required internship experience, to authorize and pay for the school or school district where the student teaching is to be completed to conduct a fingerprintbased criminal history records check of that individual.
 Institutions should verify all student teaching candidates are aware of the background check (and its cost) prior to student teaching, and practice open communication with the school or district regarding the completion of the background check prior to the candidate beginning student teaching.